top of page

 If a human body exists that does not contain and has never contained a person, then who owns that body?

 In general, living human cells belong to the person sustaining them, which means before 23 weeks of gestation, a fetal body in a uterus belongs to the owner of the uterus.
-The natural follow up question here is "Does the biological father own half of that personless fetal body because he provided half of its DNA?"
-The answer is no, because being related to human cellular life does not grant ownership of that life.
-For example, consider your own life.
-The owner of the sperm that contributed to your existence does not own half of you.
-Likewise, the owner of the egg that contributed to your existence does not own half of you.
-You own yourself, and human cellular lives belong to the person sustaining them.
-There are legal cases that grant ownership of embryos created via in vitro fertilization, but these specific cases concern frozen embryos that are located in a freezer, not a person's body.
+A natural follow-up question is "Does the biological father own half of that fetal body because he provided half of its DNA?"
+The answer is no. Having a biological connection to human cellular life does not confer ownership over that life.
+For instance, the source of the sperm that contributed to your existence does not own half of you, nor does the source of the egg.
+You are the sole owner of yourself, and human cellular lives belong to the person sustaining them.
+While there are legal cases that address ownership of embryos created through in vitro fertilization, these cases specifically pertain to frozen embryos stored in a laboratory, not to those developing within a person's body.

 Is feminism good or bad?